Idaho Vandals women's basketball

 The Idaho Vandals women's basketball team represents the University of Idaho in women's basketball in the Big Sky Conference in NCAA Division I. Home games are played on campus at Idaho Central Credit Union Arena in Moscow, Idaho.

-Opened in autumn 2021, ICCU Arena seats 4,200 and also is home for the Vandals men's team.
+Opened in autumn 2021, ICCU Arena seats 4,200 and also is home for the Vandals men's basketball team.
 It is located north of the adjacent Kibbie Dome, the former primary home court, whose basketball configuration was known as Cowan Spectrum;

 the secondary home court was at Memorial Gymnasium.